dteta2gh/pro-chess-server/README.md

 use composer.json to install the vendor folder and contents.

-run get-bash,exe and type: php websocket/server.php to start the server
+run get-bash.exe and type: php websocket/server.php to start the server